 (e) The proposer's approach to executing the project, including ability to meet the project time and budget requirements; and

-(f) The proposer's past performance in utilization of ((disadvantaged business enterprises and small business entities)) small and women, minority, or veteran-owned businesses and the inclusion plan for small ((business entities and disadvantaged business enterprises)) and women, minority, or veteran-owned businesses as subconsultants, subcontractors, and suppliers for the project, to the extent permitted by law.
+(f) The proposer's past performance in utilization of ((disadvantaged business enterprises and small business entities)) business entities certified with the office of minority and women’s business enterprises, including small businesses, and business entities certified with the department of veterans affairs and the inclusion plan for ((business entities and disadvantaged business enterprises)) business entities certified with the office of minority and women’s business enterprises, including small businesses, and business entities certified with the department of veterans affairsas subconsultants, subcontractors, and suppliers for the project, to the extent permitted by law.

 (4) A public body shall establish a committee to evaluate the proposals.
 After the committee has selected the most qualified finalists, at the time specified by the public body, these finalists shall submit final proposals, which must include sealed bids for the percent fee on the estimated maximum allowable construction cost and which may include other price-related factors identified in the request for proposal.
 In no event shall a price-related factor include a request for overall project budget, estimate, or bid.
 The public body shall establish a time and place for the opening of sealed bids.
 At the time and place named, these bids must be publicly opened and read and the public body shall make all previous scoring available to the public.
 The public body shall select the firm submitting the highest scored final proposal using the evaluation factors and the relative weight of factors published in the public solicitation of proposals.
 A public body shall not evaluate or disqualify a proposal based on the terms of a collective bargaining agreement.